JustinKnueppel/go-result/README.md

-# go-result
+# Result

-Result type for Go inspired by the Rust Result type
+This Result type for Go is inspired by the Rust Result type.